 The following updates to this measure have been made after it came into effect.

-Altogether 725 institutions received the support in the total amount of €7 million from the first measure.
-From the second measure, 369 organisations applied for around 700 camps in the total sum of €2.7 million.
+In 2020: Altogether 725 institutions received the support in the total amount of €7 million in relation to support for private education and hobby activities.
+In relation to summer camps, 369 organisations applied for around 700 camps in the total sum of €2.7 million.
 This allowed around 24,000 children to participate in camps.

 Workers | Businesses | Citizens |